hyperledger-iroha/iroha-2-docs/src/get-started/atomic-private-settlement.md

 1. Upload the provisional encrypted material to all four validators and obtain a canonical exact 3-of-4 availability certificate.
-2. Have an authorized auditor fetch and decrypt its capsule, recompute the public bindings, apply local policy, and submit an approval.
+2. Have an authorized auditor fetch its capsule with the authenticated `POST` request described below, decrypt it, recompute the public bindings, apply local policy, and submit an approval.
+Capsule access after a policy rotation is retention-only: a current successor may authorize an eligible historical read, but it cannot add an approval to a leg prepared under the old policy.
 3. Request Prepare votes from the four validators.
 Each validator independently verifies and durably stages the delta before voting.
    Persist the canonical 3-of-4 Prepare certificate on every staged responder.
 4. After every leg has a Prepare certificate, build the immutable complete Prepare barrier.
+5. Have the manifest sponsor sign and submit one `RegisterAtomicPrivateSettlementPrepareV1` control carrier.
+Wait until the exact transaction reaches global, state-resolved `Applied` finality.
+A later block height or cache-only status is not sufficient.
+Global consensus then holds one bundle row plus opaque pool-head, nullifier, output, and one-time-recipient reservations; no confidential financial transition has been applied.
+Registration must finalize strictly before manifest expiry;
+   admission reserves at least one successor block for the financial carrier.
-Request and persist canonical 3-of-4 Commit certificates.
+6. Only after that registration is final, request and persist canonical 3-of-4 Commit certificates.
 If the coordinator restarts, query participant nodes for their locally durable Prepare and Commit certificates, select a canonical quorum-equivalent certificate, and re-fan it out before continuing; never reconstruct a certificate from an unauthenticated local cache.
+Every Commit voter independently requires the exact replicated WSV reservation set.
+The lock binds the certified Prepare bodies and authority indices, so another independently valid 3-of-4 signer subset is accepted without replacing the aggregate bytes originally stored in WSV.
-5. Have the manifest sponsor sign and submit exactly one global carrier.
-   The carrier contains one `FinalizeAtomicPrivateSettlementV1` instruction and the exact complete certified bundle.
+7. Have the manifest sponsor sign and submit the finalization carrier.
+It contains one `FinalizeAtomicPrivateSettlementV1` instruction and the exact complete certified bundle.
 Coordinator and WSV preflight measure the complete boxed finalization instruction, including registered instruction framing.
 Torii and the core one-shot carrier binding enforce `max_carrier_bytes` over the exact canonical sponsor-signed transaction, including authority, metadata, fee intent, and signature.
 Torii rejects a carrier before its authority context, at or after the last ingress height that could reach finality by expiry, or beyond the governed expiry span.
-6. Query the public bundle status and receipt until global finality.
+8. Query the public bundle status and receipt until global finality.
 Treat local sidecar state as provisional until it reconciles that immutable global terminal record.